Learn What Steps You Need To Take To Minimize The Increases

 Each year we help the Ginsberg’s shop for a plan that best fits their needs.
 Their main concern has always been to keep their doctors.
 During the first two open enrollment periods the Ginsberg’s did not qualify for subsidies, so we selected the lowest cost option that their Scripps doctors accepted.

 In 2016 their financial situation changed and they were able to get premium assistance by applying on Covered California.
+Their choice was to enroll in a Blue Shield PPO policy as this was the only network on Covered California that their Scripps doctors accept.

 Unfortunately, the average rate increase for their current policy is 18.2% in 2017, one of the highest rate increases in San Diego.
 They now have an important decision to make between three choices.